Skuteč

 Skuteč (/cs/; Skutsch) is a town in Chrudim District in the Pardubice Region of the Czech Republic.
 It has about 5,100 inhabitants.
+The town proper is located in the Iron Mountains.

+Skuteč probably became a town in the first half of the 14th century.
+The main landmark of the town is the Church of the Assumption of the Virgin Mary.

 Administrative division

 Skuteč consists of 13 municipal parts (in brackets population according to the 2021 census):